TheNathannator/PlasticBand/Docs/README.md

-# Rock Band and Guitar Hero Peripheral Documentation
+# Instruemnt Peripheral Documentation

-This folder contains documentation on how to communicate with and interpret the data of RB/GH peripherals.
+This folder contains documentation on how to communicate with and interpret the data of instrument peripherals, primarily those from Rock Band and Guitar Hero.

+## Contents

+- [_Templates](_Templates/) - Templates for new device docs.
+- [Base Reports](Base%20Reports/) - Base report definitions for each general format of report.
+- [Controller Communication Basics](Controller%20Communication%20Basics/) - The basics on how to read each category of peripheral, from an application point of view.
+Primarily covers which system APIs or libraries are available for the task.
+- [Descriptor Dumps](Descriptor%20Dumps/) - Descriptor dumps for various peripherals.
+- [Instruments](Instruments/) - Documentation for instrument peripherals.
+- [Other](Other/) - Documentation for miscellaneous peripherals, plus other miscellaneous resources.

+Take a look at the [Controller Communication Basics](Controller%20Communication%20Basics/) folder to familiarize yourself with how to interact with the peripherals on a fundamental level before taking a look at the specific docs, as well as the [Base Reports](Base%20Reports/) folder to learn the base layouts for specific platform's peripherals.
+The docs assume you are familiar with these base layouts, and refer to names on them to document inputs.

+Data structures in these documents are primarily for documentation only, and are not guaranteed to function correctly as-is (as thoroughly testing them is non-trivial).
+Eventually a collection of properly-defined structures for various languages is planned, but for now be careful to ensure that endianness and packing are correctly handled if you use them.

 ## Contributions

 These docs are a work in progress, contributions are very welcome!

 To get started, use one of the templates in the [_Templates](_Templates/) folder.
-Fill out information required to identify the device, include any device descriptors if possible, and give a writeup on how its input data works.
-Code examples (including data structures) are also appreciated.
+Fill out information required to identify the device, include any device descriptors if possible, and give a writeup on how its input data works, along with a data structure to represent the data.
 If you're missing info, be sure to make note of such.
 Descriptor dumps can be added to the [Descriptor Dumps](Descriptor%20Dumps/) folder.

 You may add images to documentation, and you may also create an `_Ignored` folder anywhere within the repository to have a folder you can put anything in without fear of accidentally committing it.

-## General Notes

-Data structures in these documents assume that the processor and data are little-endian, and that the structure is packed/unaligned with no padding, unless otherwise specified.
-If you use them directly, you'll want to ensure these assumptions are correct, or that you adjust the structures to make them correct on your system.

 ## Todo List